cechrist/cardoon/doc/usage.rst

 **End of netlist line**

-  It a ``.end`` line is read, the parser stops readin the file and any additional lines are ignored.
+  It a ``.end`` line is read, the parser stops reading the file and any additional lines are ignored.

 **Line continuation**